 Where Does Randle Stand to Improve?

-It’s his defense that will draw the most criticism, but one recently released stat courtesy of BasketballNews.com seemingly shuts down that narrative, in part:
+It’s his defense that will draw the most criticism, but one stat released September 5 courtesy of BasketballNews.com seemingly shuts down that narrative, in part:

-Now, defense is more than just isolation sets, in fact it’s a lot more.
-But this helps to show that Randle, while not flashy, is a more then capable defender.
+Now, defense is more than just isolation sets — in fact, it’s a lot more.
+But this helps to show that Randle, while not flashy, is a more than capable defender.

 And he posted a 107 defensive rating last year, which is a lot more impressive when you compare it to other top players.